rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

 The Integration Hub acts as the integration point between the Verification Service and a third party service.
 The primary purpose of the Hub is to collect and maintain up-to-date attestation information, and to “push” that information to the external service.
 The secondary purpose is to allow for multitenancy, the Verification Service does not allow for permissions to be applied for specific hosts, so a user with the “attestation” role can access all attestations for all hosts.
 By using separate Integration Hub instances for each Cloud environment (or "tenant"), the Hub will push attestations only for the associated hosts to a given tenant’s integration endpoints.

 For example, Tenant A is using hosts 1-10 for an OpenStack environment.
-Tenant B is using hosts 11-15 for a Docker environment.
-Two Hub instances must be configured, one managing tenant A's OpenStack cluster and a second instance managing Tenant B's Docker environment.
+Tenant B is using hosts 11-15 for a Kubernetes environment.
+Two Hub instances must be configured, one managing tenant A's OpenStack cluster and a second instance managing Tenant B's Kubernetes environment.
 Each integration Hub will automatically retrieve the list of hosts used by its configured orchestration endpoint, retrieve the attestation reports only for those hosts, and push the attestation attribute information to each configured endpoint.
 Neither tenant will have access to the Verification Service, and will not be able to see attestation or other host details regarding infrastructure used by other tenants.

 Different integration endpoints can be added to the Integration Hub through a plugin architecture.
 By default, the Integration Hub includes plugins for OpenStack and Kubernetes (Kubernetes deployments require the additional installation of two Intel® SecL-DC Custom Resource Definitions on the Kube Control Plane).